fluves/pywaterinfo/.github/CONTRIBUTING.rst

 code can be integrated in less time.

 Uniformly formatted code makes it easier to share code ownership.
-The pydov project tries to closely follow the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ which detail how code should be formatted and indented.
+The pywaterinfo project tries to closely follow the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ which detail how code should be formatted and indented.
 Please read it and follow it.